 Ikea doesn’t tell you how your home will look with their products, instead, they show you, how their products will look in your home or how you can create your home with the Ikea products.

 Remember, you will see this while touring the Ikea store.
-Their products, and how happy people are after using their product can be seen outside the store through the windows.
+Their products, and how happy people are after using their products can be seen outside the store through the windows.

 You have shown the magic of your product with the copy, design, videos on your landing pages same as Ikea windows.
 Now, you have to actually make the customer feel, how will be their life after the next few steps.

 This will keep them going through the product tour steps to achieve the first milestone.

 You can use the humanly possible photos here but why photos and why not illustrations? because you are selling your software to a human and humans are emotional.
 Make them emotionally connected with another human being and not only with illustrations.

 Guide your users through the whole journey but don’t let them or make them exit (Remember, Ikea’s arrows here).

 Additionally, walk your users through the most important feature of your product first and make them feel better.
 Ikea does this by showing the bedrooms first.

 We can learn many things from Ikea stores but here are some more:

 - If there are no product tours in the product, your customers will be lost.